mui/material-ui/docs/src/pages/careers/react-engineer-core.md

 ### Why this is interesting

-Our solution empowers React developers to build awesome applications faster – we see over a million developers on MUI's docs every month. – hundreds of thousands of developers use MUI every month.
+Our solution empowers React developers to build awesome applications faster – we see over a million developers on MUI's docs every month.
+Hundreds of thousands of developers use MUI every month.

-The core components are massively used, you will receive a lot of feedback from your work.
+The core components are widely used, you will receive a lot of feedback on your work.
 The community has high expectations, they will push you to do better, every day.

 ### What you'll do on a day-to-day basis